-As the “Happiest Place on Earth,” the Disneyland Resort makes for a great family vacation.
-If someone in your party has special needs, you might have a lot of questions or concerns that other guests don’t have to worry about.
-Whether you have someone with a chronic illness, a physical disability, an injury, a cognitive disability or autism, Disneyland Resort can help you navigate the challenges of visiting the parks and help you have a magical day.
-Today, we're going to cover one of the services the parks offer for people with certain disabilities— Disneyland Disability Access Service (DAS).
+Disneyland Resort makes for a magical family vacation.
+However, you may have questions or concerns if visiting the theme parks with someone who has special needs.
+Not to worry, frogs!
+You will still have a magical time.
+Disneyland Resort helps guests navigate the challenges of visiting the parks whether you have someone with a chronic illness, a physical disability, an injury, a cognitive disability or autism.
+Today, we're going to cover one of the services the parks offer to those with certain disabilities— Disneyland Disability Access Service (DAS).

 Overview of Disneyland Disability Access Service